 People have revered the 10 Commandments for thousands of years.
-They communicate truth about God’s nature and how people can please him.
-They also instruct people about how to relate to, and live with, one another.
+They communicate the truth about God’s nature and how people can please him.
+They also teach people how to relate to and live with one another.
 Some people today believe the 10 Commandments are outdated and old-fashioned.
 Do Christian denominations believe this?

 All the historic denominations of orthodox Christianity believe in the 10 Commandments.
 For example, denominations still teach that Christians shouldn’t worship other gods (#1) or commit adultery (#7).
 Denominations don’t all agree on certain applications, such as Sabbath observance (#4) and idol worship (#2).